-- SEOCH marks to market all collateral, at least once daily.
+- 5.6 SEOCH marks to market all collateral, at least once daily.
 SEOCH uses market data from selected information vendors for the valuation of cash collateral, stock prices from SEHK for the valuation of general stock collateral and market value published by the HKMA for the valuation of EFBN.
 SEOCH has the discretion to use other values if it has reasons to believe that market prices do not represent the fair values of the collateral concerned.
 Where the currency of the collateral is different from the settlement currency of the contracts (currently all stock options are traded and settled in HKD), haircuts are applied.
-SEOCH also applies haircuts on EFBN and general stock collateral in accordance with remaining time to maturity and individual stock volatility respectively. - 5.7 In determining the haircut rates, SEOCH calculates the volatility of the collateral based on historical price movements of different time intervals (ranging from seven days to one year depending on the collateral type) and incorporates a buffer to minimise the need to adjust the rates frequently.
+SEOCH also applies haircuts on EFBN and general stock collateral in accordance with remaining time to maturity and individual stock volatility respectively. - 5.7 In determining the haircut rates, SEOCH calculates the projected volatility of the collateral at a two-tailed confidence interval of 99.7% based on historical price movements of different time intervals (ranging from seven days to one year depending on the collateral type) and incorporates a buffer to minimise the need to adjust the rates frequently.
+For cash collateral, the sufficiency of haircuts is further validated by comparing the value-at-risk calculation based on historical and hypothetical stress scenarios and five-year historical data.
 SEOCH also takes into consideration those extreme price movements in assessing the adequacy of the haircut rate of each collateral type.
-For general stock collateral, the haircut rate on each individual stock is also subject to a minimum of 30%. - 5.8 SEOCH monitors the volatility of the collateral continuously.
+For general stock collateral, the haircut rate on each individual stock is also subject to a minimum of 30%. - 5.8 SEOCH continuously monitors the volatility of the collateral.
 SEOCH performs monthly review of the haircut rates to ensure their adequacy.
 In exceptional situations that may affect the volatility of the collateral, ad hoc reviews will be conducted to assess the adequacy of the haircut rate.
-From 2015 onwards, SEOCH will arrange an annual independent validation of the adequacy of the haircut procedures.
+SEOCH arranges an annual independent validation of the adequacy of the haircut procedures.